rhysco8/bank/README.md

 1. Deposit and withdrawals change balance
 2. Statement print out displays credit, debit and balance
 3. Statement print out is in reverse chronological order
+4. Amounts in statement print out are to 2 decimal places
-4. Transaction date is logged
+5. Transaction date is logged
-5. Statement print out also displays date
+6. Statement print out also displays date

 ### User stories